bilalze/CityofLA_data_analysis/README.md

 plt.show()
 ```
 ![Alt text](images/Figure_2.png)
-as can be seen from the plot that the salries vary from 40k to 150k with the average around 80k."salary inline with the american average"
+As seen from the plot that the salaries vary from 40k to 150k with the average around 80k.
-we can also check fro the highest paid jobs and the jobs tht have the highest dviation of salary
+we can also check for the highest paid jobs and the jobs that have the highest deviation from start to end salary
 ```
 most_paid=df[['Position','salary_start']].sort_values(by='salary_start',ascending=False)[:10]
 plt.figure(figsize=(7,5))